tierney12/lyles_sutherland_challenge/README.md

 To run in eclipse:

 Open a workspace and select to import a project.
-In the import options: https://i.imgur.com/EGnZHV4.png Select 'select archive file,' and select the .zip from this repository.
+In the import options: first select 'Existing projects into workspace,' https://i.imgur.com/EGnZHV4.png Then choose 'select archive file,' and select the .zip from this repository.
 Then select 'Finish.'

 To run tests: